Tartu, Estonia

 We asked people if there is a lot of crime.
 They answered:

 "Tartu is generally a safe city, with low levels of crime compared to other cities in Estonia.
 Despite that, there is still some crime in Tartu, mostly in the form of petty theft.
-Residents report feeling somewhat safe walking around in daylight hours, but it is generally advised to exercise caution when travelling around the city at night," said one expat in Tartu.
+Residents report feeling somewhat safe walking around in daylight hours, but it is generally advised to exercise caution when travelling around the city at night," remarked one expat living in Tartu, Estonia.

 Is there a lot of diversity?
 Are people in Tartu accepting of differences?

 "Tartu is a diverse city with people from many different backgrounds and cultures.
 The city is known for its acceptance of differences, and people of all backgrounds are welcomed and respected.
-Tartu is a vibrant and open-minded city, and its citizens are proud of its diverse culture," wrote a member in Tartu.
+Tartu is a vibrant and open-minded city, and its citizens are proud of its diverse culture," remarked one expat living in Tartu, Estonia.

 Get Quote